Lift Vault

 How to Perform Bulgarian Split Squats

 With unilateral exercises, start on your weaker or less dominant side and match the work on your stronger side.
-This video provides a helpful visual guide for performing dumbbell Bulgarian split squats.
+This video shows you how to perform the Bulgarian split squat with dumbbells.

 Tips for Bulgarian Split Squats